heistp/irtt/README.md

 Definitely (in order of priority)...

-- Experiment with disabling garbage collector
+- Make sure no garbage created during data collection
 - Add a flag to disable per-packet results
 - Review programmatic panics so someone couldn't use one to bring the server down with a malformed packet